 B.Sc. in Environmental Science and Ecohydrology at the University of Freiburg, Germany.
 Thesis title: Possibilities of measuring snow albedo using time-lapse photography.
 Student Assistant at the Department for Hydrology (Feb 2011- Mar 2012)

-Günther, D., Marke, T., Essery, R. and Strasser, U. (2018): Uncertainties in Snowpack Simulations – Assessing the impact of Complexity, Parametrization and Forcing Data Error Magnitude on Point-Scale Energy-Balance Snow Model Performance, WRR, (submitted).
+Günther, D., Marke, T., Essery, R. and Strasser, U. (2018): Uncertainties in Snowpack Simulations – Assessing the impact of Complexity, Parametrization and Forcing Data Error Magnitude on Point-Scale Energy-Balance Snow Model Performance, WRR, (in review).